iooops/samples-web-apis/README.md

 # samples-web-apis

-Samples for learning the Web APIs.
+Samples for learning the Layer APIs.

 There are three demos: